QUICK ANSWER

 Here is how it works.
 You studied brokerage relationships.
 You know that Florida has four types: transaction broker, single agent, no brokerage relationship, and designated sales associate.
 You feel solid.
 But on the exam, you got 4 out of 7 brokerage questions wrong because the questions tested specific disclosure timing requirements and the duties that differ between transaction broker and single agent.
 Your brain told you "I know brokerage" and you spent your study time elsewhere.
 Meanwhile, those 4 missed questions are the difference between 73 and 77.

 Blind spots are the number one reason students fail by a narrow margin.
-They are also the reason the retaker pass rate is so low.
+They are also one reason retakers can get stuck.
 Students who scored 70 to 74 walk away thinking they were "almost there" and just need a little more general review.
 They re-study the topics they already feel confident about because confidence feels like competence.
 They skip the topics where they are losing points because they do not realize they are losing points there.

-Your Pearson VUE score report is the tool that exposes blind spots, but most students do not use it correctly.
-The report shows performance by content area.
-It does not just tell you what you scored.
-It tells you where the points went.
-A student who scored 72 overall might have scored 90% on Property Rights and 40% on Brokerage.
-That student does not need "more studying."
+Your Pearson VUE result report is the first tool that exposes blind spots, but most students do not use it correctly.
+DBPR says all candidates receive an official, photo-bearing exam result report immediately after the exam; failed candidates may also request a review of incorrectly answered questions under DBPR's terms.
+Use every piece of topic/category information the report or review provides.
+If it does not give you enough granularity, pair it with your own topic-tagged practice results.
+A student who scored 72 overall might be solid in Property Rights and weak in Brokerage Activities.
+That student does not need "more studying" everywhere.
 That student needs to study brokerage relationships as if they have never seen the topic before, because the version in their head is demonstrably incomplete.

-One detail most students do not know: Pearson VUE only retains your most recent score report.
-If you retake without saving or photographing your first report, you lose the diagnostic data from that attempt.
-Before you leave the testing center, take a photo of your score report with your phone.
-That piece of paper is more valuable than any study guide.
+One detail most students overlook: your result report is diagnostic data.
+If you retake without saving it, you lose the cleanest official artifact from that attempt.
+Before you leave the testing center, make sure you keep the report and know where you are putting it.
+That piece of paper is more valuable than another generic study guide.

 What to do differently: Track your accuracy by content area with actual numbers, not feelings.
-Compare your confidence in a topic against your actual score in that topic.
-Any topic where you felt "solid" but scored below 75% is a blind spot.
+Compare your confidence in a topic against your actual score or practice accuracy in that topic.
+Any topic where you felt "solid" but scored below passing range is a blind spot.
 Study it from scratch, because the version in your head clearly has holes.

-If you are already preparing for a retake, the retake plan guide walks you through exactly how to read your Pearson VUE score report and turn it into a targeted study plan.
+If you are already preparing for a retake, the retake plan guide walks you through how to turn your official result report, any permitted review, and topic-tagged practice data into a targeted study plan.

 Reason #5: You Never Practiced Under Real Exam Conditions